chobbledotcom/vegan-prestwich/place/saffron-express.md

 - "Saturday: 4:30pm–12am"
 - "Sunday: 5–11pm"
 ---

+[September 2023:](https://www.facebook.com/groups/veganprestwich/posts/1995410127503060) "Saffron Express has plenty of vegan options, and I'm in love with their korma"

+"Saffron is the best curry house in prestwich"

+"Saffron Express are SO helpful with vegan stuff and so so lovely.
+They do me a vegan korma sometimes with just coconut milk (not what you're after obviously 😂 but they go out of their way!)
+Definitely give them a try some time!"

+"Saffron express! they are all proper lovely and go out of their way to make anything vegan.
+I get a vegan madras from there quite often so a vindaloo will be more than possible 👍"

 [January 2020:](https://www.facebook.com/groups/veganprestwich/permalink/1009180652792684/) "They've been mentioned a few times before, but I highly recommend Saffron Express for any curry-loving local veegs.